Welcome to today's edition of the Rush 24-7 podcast.

 I'm telling you, they're making cars nobody wants right now.

-They have been trying to get them to build cars that nobody wants for years, starting with Al Gore's electric car and uh and all these these other things.
+They have been trying to get them to build cars that nobody wants for years, starting with Al Gore's electric car and and all these these other things.

-But if you misunderstand, wait, wait, wait, wait.
+But if you misunderstand.

-What did the Bush administration do to try to get Detroit to make more fuel efficient cars?
+What did the Bush administration do to try to get Detroit to make more fuel-efficient cars?

-Well, I know the hydro, I know it's all silly.
+I know it's all silly.

-You got the president of the United States, the president elect for crying out loud, John, wake up.
+You got the president of the United States, the president-elect for crying out loud, John, wake up.

-The president of the United States and members of Congress are gonna tell the auto industry how to run their damn business in order to in order to get some bailout money, and if they would if they didn't have to pay people that weren't working for them, well, you hear the numbers, it wouldn't be as bad a problem as it is.
+The president of the United States and members of Congress are going to tell the auto industry how to run their damn business in order to get some bailout money.

 That's not in the Constitution, my buddy.

-The President of the United States does not have or shouldn't have that kind of power, and we are surrendering it left and right, both corporately and privately and independently, and it scares the hell out of me.
+The President of the United States does not have or shouldn't have that kind of power.

 Let me just quote from Obama's own radio address on Saturday.

-We'll put people back to work, rebuilding roads and bridges, modernizing schools that are failing our children, building wind farms and solar panels.
+We will put people back to work, rebuilding roads and bridges, modernizing schools that are failing our children, building wind farms and solar panels.

 Who is this we business?

-These are all the things except for the schools of silver wind farms and solar panels, that's a private sector business.
+These are all the things, except for the schools and solar, wind farms and solar panels.

-And the alternative energy technologies that can free us from dependence on foreign oil.
+We will put people back to work making fuel-efficient cars and the alternative energy technologies that can free us from dependence on foreign oil.

 This is a freedom issue, folks.